Master·evangeli.net

 The prayer

-We are also looking for him in our prayers, in the tears of our sorrow, in those gaps creatures cannot fill up.
+We are also looking for Him in our prayers, in the tears of our sorrow, in those gaps creatures cannot fill up.
 However, He holds the leading role: for every step we take towards Him, He takes one thousand steps towards us.
-Invoke relentlessly, from your own heart, His Holy Name… and you will soon discover with great console your own name articulated by His mouth.
+Invoke relentlessly, from your own heart, His Holy Name… and you will soon discover with great consolation your own name spoken from by His mouth.

-—Master, You are always with me though I may not always be with you; be my only treasure, my great joy, my true love, my everything, my resurrection, my new life, my victory.
-I shall wait for you even though you may hide or whether it takes long.
+—Master, You are always with me though I may not always be with You; be my only treasure, my great joy, my true love, my everything, my resurrection, my new life, my victory.
+I shall wait for You even though You may be hidden to my eyes or whether it takes long.